apache/incubator-spot/spot-ingest/README.md

 Installation requires a user with `sudo` privileges.
 Enter `spot-ingest` directory and run:
 <br />`./install_DC.sh`

-If you wish to install the Distributed Directory on a remote host, just copy `spot-ingest` folder to the remote host and run the above installation file.
+If you wish to install the Distributed Collector on a remote host, just copy `spot-ingest` folder to the remote host and run the above installation file.
 It should be mentioned again that the remote host should have access to the Kafka cluster, in order to work properly.

 ### Getting Started

 **Start Distributed Collector**<br />
-Enable the virtual environment:
+Enable the virtual environment
 <br />`source env/bin/activate`

-and check the usage message of the distributed collector.
+and check the usage message of the Distributed Collector.

     python collector.py --help
     usage: Distributed Collector Daemon of Apache Spot [-h] [-c] [-l]